qemus/qemu-docker/readme.md

     Please note that even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.

-  * ### How can I connect with VNC?

-    To enable VNC, add the following lines to your compose file:

-    ```yaml
-    environment:
-      DISPLAY: "vnc"
-    ports:
-      - 5900:5900
-    ```

-    Afterwards you can connect with any VNC client to port 5900.

   * ### How do I boot with UEFI?

     To enable UEFI booting, add the following line to your compose file: